quicwg/load-balancers/draft-duke-quic-load-balancers.md

 Key, and Zero-Padding Length.
 The Server ID is unique to each server, but the others MUST be global.

+Each routing configuration also requires a unique two-bit config rotation codepoint (see {{config-rotation}}) to identify it.

 ## Out of band sharing

 When there are concerns about the integrity of the path between load balancer